tianyingw/tianyingw.github.io/gallery.md

 ## Quantile TWAS Genome Browser (Shiny app)
 - **Student's name:** Weijing Yin.
-(This work was conducted as a summer project in 2022 when Weijing was a sophomore undergraduate student at Tsinghua University.)
+(This work was conducted as a summer project in 2022 when Weijing was a sophomore at Tsinghua University.)

 <img align="right" src="/img/shiny.png" alt="" width="400">